4 Must Visit Bookstores in Halifax

 2.2 Programs Conducted

 One of their programs, “Battle of the Books,” is in its 38th year.
 The program was on hold during COVID-19 times.
 But now it is back.
-It is a program where elementary and junior high school students participate.

 In the last 14 years, Woozles has added two trendy books.
 The Woozles Writes!
 In 2010, the Writing Competition was launched.
 It encourages children to write and submit their own stories.